dune-copasi/dune-copasi/.gitlab/merge_request_templates/MR_from_task.md

 MR are supposed to evolve with code.

-IMPORTANT: Make sure to set the merge request as Work In Progress (WIP) or Draft until you want to get the MR to be reviewed by a mantainer.
+IMPORTANT: Make sure to set the merge request as Work In Progress (WIP) or Draft until you want to get the MR to be reviewed by a maintainer.

 It is not necessary to fill everything while the MR is in WIP.
 Feel free to fill the required information as you get the feature ready by editing the initial